cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-copy.md

 COPY (SELECT * from my_sales ) TO stdout
 ```

 The `BINARY` keyword causes all data to be stored/read as binary format rather than as text.
-It is somewhat faster than the normal text mode, but a binary-format file is less portable across machine architectures and Greenplum Database versions.
+It is somewhat faster than the normal text mode, but a binary-format file is less portable across machine architectures and Cloudberry Database versions.
 Also, you cannot run `COPY FROM` in single row error isolation mode if the data is in binary format.

 You must have `SELECT` privilege on the table whose values are read by `COPY TO`, and `INSERT` privilege on the table into which values are inserted by `COPY FROM`.
 It is sufficient to have column privileges on the columns listed in the command.

 Files named in a `COPY` command are read or written directly by the database server, not by the client application.
-Therefore, they must reside on or be accessible to the Greenplum Database coordinator host machine, not the client.
-They must be accessible to and readable or writable by the Greenplum Database system user (the user ID the server runs as), not the client.
+Therefore, they must reside on or be accessible to the Cloudberry Database coordinator host machine, not the client.
+They must be accessible to and readable or writable by the Cloudberry Database system user (the user ID the server runs as), not the client.
 Only database superusers are permitted to name files with `COPY`, because this allows reading or writing any file that the server has privileges to access.

 `COPY FROM` will invoke any triggers and check constraints on the destination table.
 However, it will not invoke rewrite rules.
 Note that in this release, violations of constraints are not evaluated for single row error isolation mode.

 `COPY` input and output is affected by `DateStyle`.
-To ensure portability to other Greenplum Database installations that might use non-default `DateStyle` settings, `DateStyle` should be set to ISO before using `COPY TO`.
+To ensure portability to other Cloudberry Database installations that might use non-default `DateStyle` settings, `DateStyle` should be set to ISO before using `COPY TO`.
 It is also a good idea to avoid dumping data with IntervalStyle set to `sql_standard`, because negative interval values might be misinterpreted by a server that has a different setting for IntervalStyle.

 Input data is interpreted according to `ENCODING` option or the current client encoding, and output data is encoded in `ENCODING` or the current client encoding, even if the data does not pass through the client but is read from or written to a file directly by the server.